To keep it simple, hygral fatigue is the result of over-moisturizing your natural hair (aka doing too much).

 If we’re not careful, we can over-moisturize our hair strands, which damages the structure of our hair cuticles and interferes with our hair’s internal ability to absorb moisture.

-And when our cuticles are damaged, we experience accelerated breakage, shedding and various other types of mess.
+And when our cuticles are damaged, we will experience accelerated breakage, shedding and various other types of mess.
 No ma’am!

 Let’s get into the signs of hygral fatigue and how we can avoid it.